 5.Book a Cooking Class

-If you've got a wedding group that loves exploration, discovery, and a bit of excitement and challenge, a scavenger hunt is right up your alley.
+If you've got a wedding group that loves exploration, discovery, and a bit of excitement and challenge, a scavenger hunt is right up your alley and is one of the best bachelorette party games.
 In many of the USA's great cities, you can find plenty to explore, including that city's iconic cultural sights and hidden gems, whilst you complete challenges along the way.
-You can actually buy apps to help you digitally plan your hunt - and they can be customized to include titivating trivia about the bride-to-be, as well as drink pit-stops and tailored starting and ending locations to suit you and your group.
+You can actually buy apps to help you digitally plan your hunt - and they can be customized to include titivating trivia about the future Mrs., as well as drink pit-stops and tailored starting and ending locations to suit you and your group.
 These apps are also filled with 'bachelorette party’-themed challenges that will get everyone laughing.

 You can also find online affordable treasure hunts that are pre-arranged for you, but if you really want to save some money, you can set up your own – find a a route and think up some trivia along the way.
 Get the girls to explore the route and answer questions using the different sights they'll see, and then set challenges that require photo evidence.
 The first ones back to the base with everything present and correct will win a prize.
 Yay!

 There's never a better opportunity to be a 'team bride' than when you're part of a wedding group.
-Why not head to the local bowling alley and divide up into teams for a fun-packed night of bowling, junk food, and drinks.
+Why not head to the local bowling alley for some bachelorette party games and divide up into teams for a fun-packed night of bowling, junk food, and drinks.
 It doesn't matter if you're no good at the bowling lark, as it's all part of the fun.
 You could even get some t-shirts printed ready for the occasion, as a souvenir for all of the bride's guests.

 13.Destination - Spa Day